giacomo-monni/Smart-Plant/SmartPlantNode/NODE.md

   - Low environmental humidity
     - if it's under the environmental humidity threshold, it waters slightly more

-- **Verification of actual watering**
-  - to check whether the system has run out of water, or if a problem with the pump occurred

 - **Data sent to the Server**
   - sensors data sent to the server